sanbornhilland/ntg-plottable/README.md

 Specify which property of each point object will be used as the X values and which property will be used as the Y Values.

-####Regressions

-`regression="linear"`
-Optional

-Add a regression line to the chart by specifying which type of regression to display.
-Currently only supporting linear regression.

 ####Dimensions